kerryoncoding/python-p3-v2-final-project-template/README.md

 a little more syntactically complicated.
 Only add these in if you're feeling comfortable with Markdown.

 ----------------------VVVVVV here  VVVVVV

+This file is for my Flatiron school phase 3 project.
+It implements a Python application that inlcudes a Command Line Interface.
+It has Object-Relational Mapping functions for the classes of Book and Customer.
+Book to Customer is a one-to-many relationship.

 ## Description

-This file is for phase 3 project implements a Python application that inlcudes a Command Line Interface.
-It implements Object-Relational Mapping functions for the classes of Book and Customer.
+This file is for my Flatiron school phase 3 project.
+It implements a Python application that inlcudes a Command Line Interface.
+It has Object-Relational Mapping functions for the classes of Book and Customer.
 Book to Customer is a one-to-many relationship.

+First run pipenv install and pipenv shell.
+Seed the database with the seed.py file:  python lib/seed.py

+Enter the Command Line Interface: python lib/cli.py

+The current list of available books on-sale will be displayed followed by the following options:

+    0. Exit the program
+        this will exit you out of the command line interface
+    1. List books for sale
+        this will list the current Available books on-sale
+    2. Find book by title
+        The user will be prompted to enter a title.
+        If the title exists in the list of available books, then that book object will be displayed.
+If it does not match, it will say that it is not found.
+    3. Find book by id
+        The user will be prompted to enter an id
+        If the id exists in the list of available books, then that book object will be displayed.
+If it does not exist, it will say that it is not found.
+    4. Add book to on-sale list
+        The user will be prompted to enter the book Title.
+        The user will be prompted to enter the book Author.
+        Both entries for Title and Author must be non-empty strings or an error will show and book object will not be created.
+        Prompt will say if book object is successfully created.
+This adds book to the Available books on-sale list and will display above the options.
+    5. Delete book from on-sale list
+        The user will be prompted to enter book id.
+        If the id exists in the list of available books, then that book object will be deleted.
+If it does not exist, it will say that it is not found.
+    6.

 ## Introduction